anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We must overcome the notion that we must be regular.
-It robs you of the chance to be extraordinary and leads you to the mediocre.
+Quote: You need chaos in your soul to give birth to a dancing star.

-By: Uta Hagen
+By: Friedrich Nietzsche